zheng-wang/irontest/README.md

 Now we are going to add test steps to the test case.

 Under the Test Steps tab, click Create dropdown button and select Database Step.
-Enter the name of the first test step `Set up database data`.
+Enter the name of step 1 `Set up database data`.
 Click Back link to return to the test case edit view.
 Repeat this to add the other two test steps (one SOAP Step and one Database Step).
 The test case outline is created as shown below.

 ![Test Case Outline](screenshots/integrated-soap-testing/test-case-outline.png)

-#### Populate the First Test Step
+#### Populate Step 1
-Click the name of the first test step to open its edit view.
+Click the name of step 1 to open its edit view.

 Under the Endpoint Details tab, enter JDBC URL that will be used to connect to the sample database (automatically created when launching Iron Test for the first time).
 The format is `jdbc:h2:<IronTest_Home>/database/sample;AUTO_SERVER=TRUE`.
 Then enter Username and Password which can be found in `<IronTest_Home>/config.yml`.